-Under continuing law, the viatical settlement provider must give written notice to the insurer that issues the insurance policy within 20 days after a viator executes the documents necessary to transfer any rights under that insurance policy or within 20 days of entering any expressed or implied agreement, option promise, or other form of understanding to viaticate that policy.
+Under current law, the viatical settlement provider must give written notice to the insurer that issues the insurance policy within 20 days after a viator executes the documents necessary to transfer any rights under that insurance policy or within 20 days of entering any expressed or implied agreement, option promise, or other form of understanding to viaticate that policy.
 The notice must be accompanied by a copy of the required written statement from an attending physician that the viator is of sound mind and under no constraint or undue influence to enter into a viatical settlement contract, the insured's written consent to the release of the insured's medical records, and a request for verification of coverage.
 The viatical settlement provider's request for verification of coverage must be on a form prescribed by the NAIC unless another one is developed by the Superintendent.
-The act allows the Superintendent to develop an alternate form or to approve one.
-The act also requires the insurer to accept an original or facsimile or electronic copy of such request and any accompanying authorization signed by the viator.
+The bill allows the Superintendent to develop an alternate form or to approve one.
+The bill also requires the insurer to accept an original or facsimile or electronic copy of such request and any accompanying authorization signed by the viator.
 (R.C.
 3916.07.)
-The act additionally prohibits insurers from requiring, as a condition of responding to a request for verification of coverage or effecting the transfer of a policy pursuant to a viatical settlement contract, that the viator, insured, viatical settlement provider, or viatical settlement broker sign any form, disclosure, consent, or waiver form that has not been approved by the superintendent of insurance for use in connection with viatical settlement contracts.
-(R.C.
-3916.16.)

-Continuing law requires the insurer to respond to the request for verification of coverage from a viatical settlement provider within 30 days of receiving the request and indicate whether the insurer intends to pursue an investigation regarding the validity of the life insurance policy.
-The act adds that the request also may be from the viatical settlement broker and that the insurer also may indicate in the insurer's response that the insurer intends to investigate possible fraud.
+Current law requires the insurer to respond to the request for verification of coverage from a viatical settlement provider within 30 days of receiving the request and indicate whether the insurer intends to pursue an investigation regarding the validity of the life insurance policy.
+The bills adds that the request also may be from the viatical settlement broker and that the insurer also may indicate in the insurer's response that the insurer intends to investigate possible fraud.
 (R.C.
 3916.07 and 3916.16.)